gburd/skiplist/README.md

 ## Overview
 A skiplist is a sorted list with O(log(n)) on average for most operations.
-It is a probabilistic datastructure, meaning that it does not guarantee O(log(n)) it approximates it over time.
+It is a probabilistic data structure, meaning that it does not guarantee O(log(n)) it approximates it over time.
 This implementation includes improves the probability by integrating the splay list algorithm for re-balancing trading off a bit of computational overhead and code complexity for a nearly always optimal,